Miami is one of the most popular cities to visit in the USA. Tourists from all around the world have Miami on their bucket list.

 Some of the must things to do in Little Havana?

-Enjoy delicious Cuban cuisine, drink a Cuban coffee, and visit the many noted landmarks like the Latin walk of fame.
-You will also easily find culinary and cultural tour in Little Havana.
+Enjoy delicious Cuban cuisine, drink a Cuban coffee, visit Azucar Ice cream for exotic flavors such as guava and avocado, and see the famous landmarks such as the Latin walk of fame.

 A must is the tourist hotspot of Calle Ocho which is home to the Domino Park and the historic Tower Theater.